He wrote for ‘Black-ish’ and ‘The Simpsons’ but won’t get his diploma

 [T]he procedures that Harvard followed in initiating, investigating and adjudicating the complaints against Sonoiki complied with the policies and procedures enumerated in the Handbook and the ancillary contract documents.

 UPDATE: Sonoiki’s legal team told The Fix it hadn’t decided its next move when this article was published.
 He told The Harvard Crimson a week later he would appeal to the 1st U.S. Circuit Court of Appeals.
+Language around Ann’s claims has also been updated to clarify she and Sonoiki were not sleeping together in bed.

 IMAGE: Harvard University/YouTube